 The Company's clearinghouse acts as the counterparty to all trades consummated on or through the Exchange and those consummated off-exchange and cleared through the Company.
 As a result, the Company is exposed to substantial credit risk of third parties, including its clearing firms.
 The Company is also exposed, indirectly, to the credit risk of the customers of its clearing firms.
 These parties may default on their obligations due to bankruptcy, lack of liquidity, operational failure or other reasons.
 Although the Company has policies and procedures to help assure that its clearing firms can satisfy their obligations, these policies and procedures may not succeed in detecting problems or preventing defaults.
-The Company also has in place measures intended to enable it to cover any default and maintain liquidity.
-However, these measures may not be sufficient to protect the Company from a default and the Company may be materially and adversely affected in the event of a significant default.
+The Company from a default and the Company may be materially and adversely affected in the event of a significant default.
 While not required, the Company may choose to put a substantial part of its working capital at risk if a clearing firm defaults on its obligations to the Company's clearinghouse and its margin and security deposits are insufficient to meet its obligations toward the Company.